halalgami/azure_training/AZ900/az900notes.md

 Consist of the following:
 - Web apps
   - formarly known as "websites"
-  - build an host using various programming languages
+  - build and host using various programming languages
   - auto-scalable
   - highly available
   - DevOps features